Updated November 22, 2021

-All three authorized vaccines are still extremely effective at preventing severe disease, hospitalizations, and death from COVID-19.
-Vaccination remains one of the best strategies to address the pandemic.
-Vaccination, masking, and distancing are proven public health measures to reduce the spread of COVID-19.
+COVID-19 vaccines are extremely effective at preventing severe disease, hospitalizations, and death from COVID-19.
+These vaccines, along with masking and distancing, will reduce the spread of COVID-19.

 Virus mutations are common, and SARS-CoV-2 variants have been detected.
 The CDC is monitoring these variants and tracking spread across the U.S., as well as the effect on infection and disease.
 Researchers are also checking vaccine effectiveness against the different variants.